 Program Outcome.
-The successful student will exit the program with the Master of Education Degree (M.Ed.) with a major in Curriculum and Instruction and licensure to teach.
+The successful student will exit the program with the Master of Arts in Teaching (M.A.T) degree and licensure to teach.

 Schedule Overview.
-Each program participant will be able to earn the M.Ed. degree with a major in Curriculum and Instruction plus meet licensure requirements.
-Fall and spring classes will be scheduled on Monday, Tuesday, and Thursday evenings (typically beginning at 5:00 p.m. or later) and on designated Saturdays.
+Each program participant will be able to earn the M.A.T. degree plus meet licensure requirements.
+Fall and spring classes will be scheduled on Monday, Tuesday, and Thursday evenings (typically beginning at 5 p.m. or later) and on designated Saturdays.
 Summer classes, however, meet both during the day and in the evening.
-Several online courses are also available.
+Several online and web conferencing courses are also available.